 The Chapel Trail offers an easy 1.3 mile (round trip) hike.
 You can use this trail to connect to a portion of the Little Horse Trail and take the Little Horse Trail to Chicken Point Overlook.

-Late Afternoon.
-Cathedral Rock Hike & Sunset
+Late Afternoon Cathedral Rock Hike and Sunset

 Cathedral Rock Hike

-Evening.
 Dinner at Elote

 If the possibility of waiting at Elote doesn’t appeal, head to the Heartland Cafe.
 Another award-winning Sedona restaurant with an extensive wine list and indoor-outdoor seating, Heartland accepts reservations well in advance.

-Day 2 Sedona Itinerary
+Day 2

-Morning.
 Vortex Yoga Hike

 Take a Vortex Tour

 Take the Vortex Yoga Hiking Tour at Sugarloaf Mountain in Sedona.
-Your guide will take you to a secluded, and lesser-known, vortex site.
+Your guide will take you to a secluded and lesser-known vortex site.

-You’ll enjoy a guided yoga and meditation practice.
+You’ll enjoy guided yoga and meditation practice.
 Finally, you’ll get to hike up to the top of the Sugarloaf Summit and enjoy incredible 360° views.

 Experiencing Sedona’s vortices is a unique experience.
 Something all visitors to Sedona should try in one way or another, whether you’re into that kind of thing or not.
+It’s a necessary Sedona

-You can find a range of vortex tours from Sedona here for all interests including both hike and drive, yoga, meditation or vortex and sunset.
+You can find a range of vortex tours from Sedona here for all interests, including both hike and drive, yoga, meditation or vortex, and sunset.

-For something different, there’s also a Spiritual Vortex Food Tour, A Psychic Vortex Tour, even a UFO and Vortex Tour.
+For something different, there’s also a Spiritual Vortex Food Tour, A Psychic Vortex Tour, even a UFO, and Vortex Tour.

-Midday.
-Sedona Downtown & Lunch
+Sedona Downtown and Lunch

 Shopping Downtown Sedona